Exabyte-io/documentation/docs/cli/jobs.md

 Sample batch scripts for the available [queue types]() are given below.
 A common convention is to append the suffix ".pbs" or ".job" or ".sh" to batch scripts.

+!!! tip "Template job scripts"
+    Inside your home directory there is a link to "job-script-template" directory that contains template job scripts for different applications.
+You can copy template scripts into your job directory and use it after adjusting according to your taste.

 ### Debug queue (D)

 This example explains the keywords and requests 1 node with 2 processors (cores) for 10 minutes: